 What I Love About Traveling

 People often ask me how they can travel more.
 The biggest question to ask yourself before uprooting your life is what will truly make you happy.
 What exactly are you looking for when you travel?
 Do you want to take more trips throughout the year?
 The experience of living abroad because you’ve never done it before?
 Do you want to be checking international trips off your bucket list?
 Or do you want to be exploring more on long weekends?
-Do you love travel so much you’re daydreaming about making a living doing it?
+Do you love to travel so much you’re daydreaming about making a living doing it?
 Or do you want a break from your current routine while you figure out what’s next?

 I know my answer to this question now: I want to be living somewhere that inspires me.
 I want the freedom to take trips constantly, and not be restricted to a standard job’s vacation time.
 I want to immerse myself for weeks in cultures I’ve never experienced before.
 But, I also want simple weekend trips that allow me to explore new places (Europe was perfect for this, because I was always an hour flight away from a new city).
 I want to be doing something creative on a daily basis.
 I want to inspire others to travel.